By Rick Steves

-While Switzerland has many impressive train trips and fancy "panoramic" cars, the most thrilling rides might be the ones experienced in the open air — in seats on an open-top train car.
-You'll eat the wind and be awestruck at both Switzerland's alpine wonders and its ability to tame nature with its railroad engineering.
-These topless trains run only in the summer months, and in just a few spots (such as the Albula Experience train and several other stretches in Graubünden, on the Oberalp Openair Express between Andermatt and Disentis, and up the Brienz Rothorn excursion route that climbs from the shores of the Berner Oberland's Lake Brienz).
+While Switzerland has many impressive train trips and fancy "panoramic" cars, the most thrilling ride is in an open-top car.
+You'll be awestruck both at Switzerland's alpine wonders and its ability to tame nature with its railroad engineering.
+These topless or skylight-equipped trains run only in summer, and in just a few spots (such as the Albula Experience train and several other stretches in Graubünden, on the Oberalp Openair Express between Andermatt and Disentis, and up the Brienz Rothorn excursion route that climbs from the shores of the Berner Oberland's Lake Brienz).

 4. Get the big-city perspective.

 Switzerland isn't just alpine meadows and quaint cowbells.
 Zürich, nicknamed zu reich ("too rich") and zu ruhig ("too quiet") by locals, affords a fascinating peek at urban life and clever Swiss solutions to persistent problems.
 Strolling down the main drag, you'll notice designer boulders breaking through the sidewalk.
 These aren't decorative; they're there to stop the cars of thieves from crashing into jewelry stores for a grab-and-run.
 Around the corner, the public toilets have blue lights.
 This is a pragmatic Swiss solution for preventing needle junkies from using that space for shooting up: Under the blue lights, they can't see their veins.